 What is stream sniping?

-Twitch streaming is a big part of modern-day gaming, with viewers tuning in to watch their favorite content creators play a variety of games on the platform.
-Not only do these live streams enable fans to watch pro players and internet personalities tackle the latest titles, but they also enable viewers to interact with them.
+Streaming is a big part of modern-day gaming, whether it’s on Twitch, Kick, YouTube or elsewhere, with fans tuning in to watch their favorite content creators play a variety of games on the platform.
+Not only do these streams enable fans to watch pro players and personalities play their favorite games, but also to interact with them.

-Of course, not all of these interactions are positive, and one of the most frustrating issues streamers have to deal with is stream sniping.
-This issue can instantly turn even the most entertaining stream into a literal nightmare, but what exactly is it?
+But, not all of these interactions are positive, and one of the most frustrating issues streamers have to deal with is stream sniping.
+This issue can instantly turn even the most entertaining stream into a nightmare, but what exactly is stream sniping?

 Contents

-To put it simply, stream sniping is when a viewer purposely gains access to a streamer’s in-game lobby with the intention to derail or assist, or even aggravate the streamer.
+To put it simply, stream sniping is when a viewer purposely joins a streamer’s in-game lobby, or ends up in their game by chance, and then uses the opportunity to either derail or assist them in the match.

-While certain stream snipers may offer assistance in the form of dropping in-game items or equipment, there are those that purposely try to sabotage the broadcast.
+While certain stream snipers may offer assistance in the form of dropping in-game items or equipment, there are those who purposely try to sabotage the game or stream.
 From actively hunting down the streamer in-game or simply preventing them from completing a certain task, there are numerous ways stream snipers operate.

 Popular Twitch streamers like xQc, Shroud, and NICKMERCS often have to deal with these players on a daily basis.
-There have been times where streamers like xQc and Tommyinnit have been found guilty of stream sniping.
+There have been times where streamers like xQc and Tommyinnit have been found guilty of stream sniping others themselves too.

 Can you get banned for stream sniping?